what is workforce planning

 By identifying future workforce needs, you can take the necessary steps toward a more efficient and profitable organization.
 Of course, you'll need the right tools to get started.

 Hubstaff's workforce management apps can help your business prepare for the future.
-With scheduling, cost management, and employee activity features, you can take your business to new heights.
+With scheduling, cost management, and employee productivity features, you can take your business to new heights.

 Hubstaff has a 14-day free trial that gives you access to all of its workforce management features so you can start workforce planning right away.